Learn why a koi pond owner should feed the best koi food for their living jewels to help with fish health, color, and pond water quality.

 NO LONGER FOR SALE – To reduce the overuse of antibiotics and ensure they continue to be effective for humans and animals, the US Food and Drug Administration (FDA) has announced new Veterinary Feed Directives (VFDs) effective starting January 1st, 2017.
 These regulations authorize the use of medicated foods under the direction of a veterinarian.
 Antibiotic foods that were previously obtained over-the-counter now require a veterinary order from a licensed veterinarian who has knowledge of the diseases of the fish that he or she is going to treat with the medicated food.

-We will soon be releasing information on how to make your own medicated koi food.
+Learn how to make your own medicated koi food (on Kodamakoifarm.com)

 Outdated – more info to come soon – Koi that start developing body sores, ulcers, fin rot, and other signs of infection usually mean that there is something wrong the pond.
 So while figuring out what’s wrong with the pond, it’s best to treat the koi with medicated koi food.
 Then comes the problem of getting the koi to actually eat it.
 That is why there is floating medicated koi food.